93rd Infantry Division (United States): Combat chronicle

 The regiments fought in several battles alongside French troops, who were already used to colonial North and Sub-Saharan African "colored" soldiers (noirs).
 All regiments acquitted themselves well and received unit citations from the French.
 Numerous individual soldiers exhibited extraordinary heroism and were highly decorated by the French.
-One of these was Cpl.
-Freddie Stowers, who decades after his death would be awarded the American Medal of Honor.
+These include Cpl.
+Freddie Stowers and Sgt.
+Henry Johnson, who decades after their deaths would be awarded the American Medal of Honor.
 The division's shoulder patch, with its blue French Adrian helmet, commemorated this period.

 Total casualties from all regiments were 3,167, with 523 killed in action and 2,644 wounded.
 The 93rd Division had two Medal of Honor recipients—Lt.
-George S. Robb and Cpl.
+George S. Robb, Sgt.
+Henry Johnson and Cpl.
 Freddie Stowers—75 Distinguished Service Crosses and 527 Croix de Guerre medals.

 The Red Hand Division

 In May 1918, French General Mariano Goybet was ordered to command the French 157th Infantry Division, which had been devastated after the Third Battle of the Aisne.
 On 4 July 1918, it was reconstituted by putting together the 333rd Infantry Regiment (French) with two of the U.S. 93rd's regiments—the 371st and 372nd.

 General Goybet took special notice of the fact this was the first 4 July to be celebrated by his now Franco-American Division.

 The rebuilt 157th Division participated in the Second Battle of the Marne.
 With violent attacks, General Goybet broke the enemy front at Monthois, capturing many prisoners and a considerable amount of materiel in the process.
 Afterward, he occupied the Vosges, re-capturing Sainte-Marie-aux-Mines.

 General Order No. 234 (8 October 1918):